navikt/eessi-pensjon-saksbehandling-ui/README.md

 EESSI Pensjon Frontend UI
 ===============================

-This is the web application module for the EESSI Penjson, developed in [ReactJS](https://reactjs.org).
+This is the frontend part of the EESSI Penjson web application, developed in [ReactJS](//reactjs.org).

 ## INSTALL

-run `npm install` if it's the first time you run this app, or everytime there is some code changes.
+run `npm install` if you just cloned this repo, or everytime there is some code changes.

 ## TEST

-There are only Selenium tests for now.

-Make sure you have the latest chromedriver.exe on the PATH so that Selenium can launch Chrome.

-You run tests with `./run-test.sh [testName]` (Mac/Linux), where `testName` is the js filename (without .js) under the tests folder.
+Cucumber/Selenium tests are [on a separate repository, EESSI-Pensjon aotomatic tests](//github.com/navikt/eessi-pensjon-automatic-tests)

+Run tests with `./run-test.sh` (Mac/Linux) or `run-test.bat` (Windows).

+For coverage report, add a '--coverage' argument.

 ## LINT

-Run `run-lint.bat` (Windows) or `./run-lint.sh` (Mac/Linux) to lint the code.
+Run `./run-lint.sh` (Mac/Linux) or `run-lint.bat` (Windows) to lint the code.

 ## RUN

-Make sure you have the eessi-pensjon-frontend-api application running on port 8080.
+First, make sure you have an [instance of EESSI-Pensjon frontend API](//github.com/navikt/eessi-pensjon-frontend-api) running on port 8080.
+If you want to use another port, change the `"proxy": "http://localhost:8080"` directive on package.json.

-Note: The `"proxy": "http://localhost:8080"` directive on package.json proxy-passes AJAX calls to this server at port 8080.
-If you change the eessi-pensjon-frontend-api application port, thne change this line in package.json.
+In order to browse the webapp, you need a valid authentication token.

-### Development with Hot reloading
+### Run in development environment, with hot reloading

-Run `run-dev.sh` or `run-dev.bat`.
-This command will run 'npm run start:*' scripts, and start the app on port 3000
-(to change, do `set PORT={wantedPort}` before in Windows, or `export PORT={wantedPort}` in Linux/Mac).
+Run `run-dev.sh` (Mac/Linux) or `run-dev.bat` (Windows).
+This will launch a webpack server on port 3000 and launch a brower window/tab. *Note*: To change default port, do `set PORT={wantedPort}` (Windows) or `export PORT={wantedPort}` (Linux/Mac).

-Open `http://localhost:3000/` in a browser, if it didn't open one already.

-Any changes made to JS, CSS and LESS files will trigger a page reload.
+Any changes made to code files will trigger a page reload.

-### Production
+### Run in production environment

-Run  `run-build.bat` (Windows) or `./run-build.sh` (Mac/Linux).
-It will compile less and JS code, and build a minimized package ready for production deployment.
+Run `./run-build.sh` (Mac/Linux) or `run-build.bat` (Windows).
+It will process LESS, compact JS code and build a minimized package ready for production.

+Now, point your browser to the build/ folder, it should load the index.html page.

 ### Docker

 The apps docker image builds on [pus-decorator](https://github.com/navikt/pus-decorator).
 Use Dockerfile_sbs and Dockerfile_fss to build images for sbs and fss respectively.
 The dockerfiles sets some options as defined in [pus-decorator-README](https://github.com/navikt/pus-decorator/blob/master/README.md).
 The image uses the proxy_[fss/sbs].json files to define proxy paths to eessi-pensjon-frontend-api-[fss/sbs].

 ## Troubleshoot

+None at the moment

 ---